-You are leaving Belgium and are going to live in Austria, Bulgaria, Cyprus, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland or the United Kingdom or you are leaving one of these countries and are going to live in Belgium.
+You are leaving Belgium and are going to live in Austria, Bulgaria, Cyprus, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland or you are leaving one of these countries and are going to live in Belgium.

 Before leaving, you have to inquire with the competent institutions what formalities you should accomplish in order to preserve your social security benefits or in order to receive social security benefits.

 Belgium applies regulations (EEC) Nos.
 883/2009 and 987/2009 on the application of social security schemes to employed persons and their families moving within the Community.

 These regulations lay down the rules for the application of the national social security legislations of all the Member States of the European Union, the European Economic Area and Switzerland.